tjm15/tpa-lab/README.md

   save_zip_of_pages: true
 ```

-Set `llm.provider` to `ollama` to invoke a local `gpt-oss:20b` model.
-The current scaffold keeps authoring deterministic when `provider=dummy`, ensuring tests run offline.
-Embeddings default to `BAAI/bge-large-en`, with a hash-based fallback if the model is unavailable.
+Set `llm.provider` to `ollama` to invoke a local `gpt-oss:20b` model (recommended for real runs).
+For automated tests or offline smoke checks you can set `provider=dummy` to skip the heavy call, but production runs should use Ollama.
+Embeddings default to `BAAI/bge-large-en-v1.5`; if the model cannot be loaded, we fall back to a hash encoder and log the downgrade.
+Enabling `index.ocr_fallback: true` will attempt OCR (Tesseract + Pillow) when PyMuPDF returns empty text so scanned PDFs aren’t dropped.
+Visual chunks are handed to `gemma3:27b` via Ollama for multimodal commentary, so ensure that model is pulled locally.

 ## Tests